platisd/eely/README.md

 don't forget you can use a [virtual environment](https://docs.python.org/3/library/venv.html):
 `pip install -r requirements.txt`

+### Markdown slides

+`eely` uses [marp](https://marp.app/#get-started) to convert your Markdown files into HTML or PDF slides.
+You need to follow the supported syntax of `marp` to create your slides.
+We could potentially support other slide generators in the future, as long as they are simple to integrate.
+Feel free to open an issue if you have a suggestion.

 ### Configuration YAML

 Next, you need to create a `.yaml` file with the configuration for each of your course deliveries.